Sewer56/CriFs.V2.Hook.ReloadedII/docs/adding-game-support.md

 You are done.
 Go test :p.

+### DisableFileBindWarning

+!!! note "Only implemented for x64 games, if you run into an x86 game with this, contribute to the project."

+Some games might report `The contents file not found in the binderhn` to console in later CRI SDKs.
+This signature points to the conditional `jmp` instruction to disable this printout.

 ## When You're Done

 For debugging purposes, feel free to use the toggles inside CriFsV2Hook's mod configuration.